ootks/hugo-blog/content/posts/psd_completion.md

 # Schur Complements

 I have heard it said that the difference between a pure mathematician and an applied mathematician is that an applied mathematician knows what a Schur complement is (and likes it).
-When I was an undergrad studying mathematics, I had briefly heard of a Schur complement, and dismissed it as an ugly trick.
+When I was an undergrad studying mathematics, I had vaguely heard of a Schur complement, and dismissed it as an ugly trick.
 Now, I suppose I have turned over a new leaf.

 Let $X$ be an $n\times n $matrix, and let $T \subseteq [n]$ index a subset of the columns of $X$.
 Also, assume that $X_{T,T}$ is invertible.
 Then